nephics/beanstalkt/README.md

 ### Connection methods

 **`connect(callback=None)`**
 Establish the client's connection to beanstalkd.
 Calls back when connection has been established.
+When first connected, the client will attempt to re-connect if the socket is closed.

 **`close(callback=None)`**
 Close the client's connection to beanstalkd.
 Calls back when connection has been closed.